frederickm13/frederickm13.github.io/_posts/2019-03-01-CrmWebApiFun.md

 #### GetCrmData()

 Sends an HTTP GET request to the specified Dynamics 365 instance in order to retrieve data.
-Data will be returned as a JSON formatted [string](https://docs.microsoft.com/en-us/dotnet/api/system.string?view=netframework-4.7.2) object.

 *Parameters:*